elibtronic/AOYTK/README.md

 ![AOY_Logo](AOY_Logo.png)

 # All Our Yesterdays
-A toolkit to explore Web Archives
+A toolkit to explore Web Archives.
+For more information and an overview of the platform please watch a short [video]() on how it works.

-## Purpose

-This utility is used for getting derivatives of WARC files into a structured Colab environment for analysis and further export.

 ## Preparation